alackles/ctcsm/index.md

 The purpose of this page is to keep track of and display my progress towards the certificate.

-:white_check_mark: Complete!
+✅ Complete!
-:fast_forward: In Progress
+⏩ In Progress
-:no_entry: Not Yet Started
+⏹️ Not Yet Started

-## :white_check_mark:  1: Developing Discipline-Related Teaching Strategies
+## ✅ 1: Developing Discipline-Related Teaching Strategies

 **Course Taken:** ISE 870 - Teaching College Science (Spring 2019)